BobiBash/Softuni-Django-advanced-project/README.md

 - Password validation with strength checks
 - Email confirmation required for account activation
 - Sensitive credentials stored in environment variables
-- Permission-based access control on all views
+- Permission-based access control on all views.

 ## Deployment